Training helps prevent harm from medical error.

 Training will take place over three successive Wednesday evenings, November 2, 9 and 16, 6:30-9:30 pm at Hofstra University in Hempstead, NY.

 “Every sick or injured person under care needs a healthy, trained person to watch out for his or her interests,” says Pulse President Ilene Corina.
-“This is proven by the grim statistics surrounding medical error and its consequences.”
+“This is proven by the grim statistics surrounding medical error and its consequences.”"Every sick or injured person under care needs a healthy, trained person to watch out for his or her interests."

 Such advocacy can range from ensuring staff wash hands or use sanitizers, to providing transportation, to taking notes while a doctor discusses the case — and much more.
 Often, patient advocates are family members or friends, but people are increasingly becoming trained as professional advocates too.